Nikon Nikkor Z 24-70mm F2.8 S lens review: Nikon’s best 24-70mm to date

 Sharpness at 35mm

 Performance is impressive at 35mm.
 Wide open, contrast and resolution are good centrally and that extends from the centre to mid-frame (albeit a little soft still compared with the centre).
 As you might expect, there’s some slight loss of sharpness apparent in the corners.
 At F4, the centre and mid-frame perform very well indeed.
 There’s a noticeable improvement from F2.8, but there’s some softness still in the corners.
 At F5.6 contrast and sharpness are excellent, and the corners finally are closer, albeit not quite there) to the middle frame performance.
 And it’s a similar result for F8, with some slight loss of resolution in the centre but an improvement in the corners.
 At F11, diffraction is pulling the resolution down but the contrast remains good.
 Intriguingly, the corners are still quite close to the results at F8.
-The corners remain good at F16 albeit lower in resolution to them at F11, while the middle and centre are noticeably behind.
+The corners remain good at F16 albeit lower in resolution than them at F11, while the middle and centre are noticeably behind.
 I suspect this is due to some field curvature.
 It’s relatively easy to check for, once detected, but I no longer have the lens.

 Sharpness at 70mm

 The Nikkor Z 24-70mm F2.8 S continues to perform well at 70mm.
 As you can see from the image above, I’ve had to move the middle and corner areas of interest (highlighted the red square outlines) slightly at 70mm so that all three are in the same focus plane.
 The centre remains unchanged as that was where the lens was focused.
-Wide open at F2.8, the Nikkor Z 24-70mm F2.8 S has good contrast and resolution in the centre and middle zones, but the corners (now unavoidably the extreme corner) is noticeable behind.
+Wide open at F2.8, the Nikkor Z 24-70mm F2.8 S has good contrast and resolution in the centre and middle zones, but the corners (now unavoidably the extreme corners) are noticeable behind.
 All three zones improve at F4 but not by much except in the corner and it goes to show how good it is at 70mm when wide open.
 Peak sharpness is achieved at F5.6, at least centrally.
 In the mid-zone, there isn’t much of an improvement, if any, over F4.
-At F8 the lens displays the most uniform sharpness from centre to the corners but it already displays some diffraction, lowering overall resolution very slightly (though really not by much at all).
-The same can be said for F11 where resolution falls very slightly from F8, except for the corner which appears little sharper, which again suggests some slight field curvature as the corners move into focus.
+At F8 the lens displays the most uniform sharpness from the centre to the corners but it already displays some diffraction, lowering overall resolution very slightly (though really not by much at all).
+The same can be said for F11 where resolution falls very slightly from F8, except for the corner which appears a little sharper, which again suggests some slight field curvature as the corners move into focus.

 Chromatic Aberration